Level 6 -

 • Tiering in supply chains and the use of network sourcing

-• Identifying value added activities and the value chain in supply chain networks
+• Identifying value added activities and the value chain in supply

 • Network optimisation modelling